General Data Protection Regulation (GDPR)

 Specific Consent - Photographs & Video Recordings:

-The school requires specific consent before taking photographs or video recordings for purposes which are not part of its core activities ie website, promotional material etc. A new images consent form was distributed 25 May 2018 available below for information:
+The school requires specific consent before taking photographs or video recordings for purposes which are not part of its core activities ie website, promotional material etc. A new images consent form was distributed in October 2020 available below for information:

 Requesting Access to Personal Data